freshOS/Stevia/README.md

 By creating a tool that makes Auto layout code finally **readable by a human being**.
 By coupling it with live code injection such as *[injectionForXcode](http://johnholdsworth.com/injection.html)* we can **design views in real time**
 View layout becomes **fun**, **concise**, **maintainable** and dare I say, *beautiful* ❤️

-#### What
-- [x] Pure Swift Auto Layout DSL.
-- [x] Simple: the apis are just NSLayoutConstraint shortcuts, pure UIKit code, no voodoo magic.

-### 💪 Advantages of Stevia

-- [x] Improves the readability of Auto Layout in code.
-- [x] Concise yet flexible apis.
-- [x] Type-Safe Visual Format language.
-- [x] Decribe Horizontal & vertical layout at the same time.
-- [x] Supports Live reload, for faster iteration cycles.
-- [x] Styling is more concise, reusable and can be composed.

 ### Login View Example
 In the project folder, you can find an example of a typical login view laid out in both native and Stevia for you to understand and compare the two approaches.